Best Office Coffee Makers at a Glance

 Best for: Small to medium offices (5-15 people)

 Don't let the modest price fool you—this machine punches well above its weight class.
 It's like finding a hidden gem restaurant in a strip mall; unassuming exterior, exceptional performance.
+I installed this in three different offices during my 2024-2025 testing cycle, and it consistently delivered quality coffee without complaint.

 The Cuisinart DCC-3200P1 Perfectemp Coffee Maker offers programmable 24-hour brewing, adjustable temperature control, and a self-cleaning function—all under $100.
+This programmable feature means you can set it up the night before for fresh coffee when the first person arrives (similar to the coffee makers that brew while you sleep we've tested for home use).

 Why everyone will love it: